What is ginger tea?

 How do I include ginger tea in my diet?

-Ginger tea can be consumed any time of day.
+Ginger tea can be consumed at any time of day.
 It works well as a pick-me-up first thing in the morning, but you may also find it helps after a meal to ease digestion.

 You can add fresh lemon or honey, or buy different flavoured tea bags, such as lemon and ginger or ginger green tea.